Resilence: let's start again from where we never stopped

 In order to provide greater support to people, Fincantieri has taken out insurance cover specifically designed for the COVID-19 health emergency.
 It is for all employees and those of the allied companies in the industry (which have joined on a voluntary basis), and it provides both compensation for hospitalization and convalescence, and post-hospital care services, in order to facilitate the road to recovery and management of the main aspects of family life.

-In order to reduce the risks of contagion, it has carried out the following actions:
+In order to reduce the risks of contagion, every site has carried out the following actions:

-- the stratagems for accessing company canteens and for ways to provide the service.
+- the spaced-out access to changing rooms and stratagems for accessing to Company canteens, consequently modulating provision of the relevant service; and for ways to provide the service;